 When people plan woodland regeneration, as new plantings on land that may be abandoned farmland, problems are likely.
 Who owns the land and what future purposes for it may they have in mind?
 What have regulators specified for land-use, specially rules based on ecological or cultural heritage?
 Who will provide funds to purchase the land and new trees?
 However, these regulatory systems and requirements may not be the barrier they appear at first sight.
 Grants and concessions may be available to fulfil wider environmental objectives of governments and other authorities.
-The possibility may exist of selling in advance the carbon credits calculated from anticipated storage of tonnes of carbon in trees ('Wooden buildings').
+It may be possible to sell in advance the carbon credits calculated from anticipated storage of tonnes of carbon in trees (see: 'Wooden buildings').
 A woodland provides multiple benefits that can be promoted for grants and support of local people and authorities.